-Ensuring Data Security when working remotely v2.0
+Ensuring Data Security when working remotely v3.0

-This version (v2.0) approved IG Committee 27.04.2021
+This version (v3.0) approved by the IG Committee 2023-05-30

-Long-term working from home (or elsewhere off-campus) for most staff has been ongoing since March 2020 and measures have been put in place to reduce the risk of a data breach.
+Regular working from home (or elsewhere off-campus) for most staff has been in place since March 2020 and measures have been put in place to reduce the risk of a data breach.
 This document outlines the key requirements and preparations for working remotely.
 Please read this document alongside the advice on working off-campus issued by IT Services: